Dee Rowe: Career

-After graduating from Middlebury College, where he played on the men's basketball team, and serving in the U. S. Army, Rowe returned to Worcester Academy the fall of 1955 as the Athletic Director and head basketball coach.
+After graduating from Middlebury College, where he played on the men's basketball team, and serving in the U. S. Army, Rowe returned to Worcester Academy the fall of 1955 as the athletic director and head basketball coach.
 He quickly built the athletic program into a power in the New England prep school interscholastic athletics and, in addition, his basketball teams won the New England Prep School Championship nine times.
 He served as the director of athletics and the head coach of both the men's basketball and baseball teams for 13 years, from 1955 to 1969.

 In the spring of 1969, Rowe was hired as the men's head coach at the University of Connecticut, and he headed the Huskies program from 1969 until 1977.
 From 1972 to 1977, UConn had winning seasons with one NCAA appearance reaching the final 16, two NIT appearances, and three ECAC tournament appearances with one championship.
 He was named the New England coach of the year in both 1970 and 1976.

-Rowe participated in the search committees which brought Hall of Fame coaches Jim Calhoun (men's basketball) and Geno Auriemma (women's basketball) to Connecticut.
+Rowe participated in the search committees that brought Hall of Fame coaches Jim Calhoun (men's basketball) and Geno Auriemma (women's basketball) to Connecticut.
 He also played an instrumental role in the foundation of the Big East conference.
 Rowe was the architect of the fundraising arm for UConn athletics, which over the course of 13 years raised millions of dollars for a variety of projects including the building of the Harry A. Gampel Pavilion.

-In December 2016, the Basketball Hall of Fame announced that Dee Rowe was a nominee for consideration as a member of Hall of Fame in the contributor category.
+In December 2016, the Basketball Hall of Fame announced that Dee Rowe was a nominee for consideration as a member of the Hall of Fame in the contributor category.
 In 2017, Rowe was awarded the John W. Bunn Lifetime Achievement Award by the Naismith Memorial Basketball Hall of Fame.